← All writing

 Why the blog format

 In academia, everything revolves around writing papers.
-So how do these posts differ from manuscripts?
-And who are the intended readers?
+So how do these posts differ from manuscripts, and who are they for?

 Research incentives are genuinely hard to get right, much harder than industry's.
 Industry has clearer targets (revenue, profit, maybe valuation).
-Short or long term, those are at least measurable, and they tie back to whether the company keeps existing, and ultimately maximizing them also maximizes shareholders personal gain.
-Academia decided to use research papers as its equivalent.
-I think that's a meaningfully worse target than it looks.
+Those are at least measurable, they tie back to whether the company keeps existing, and maximizing them also maximizes the shareholders' personal gain.
+Academia's equivalent target is the research paper, and I think that's a meaningfully worse target than it looks.

-In my view of the perfect world, a research paper would just be a well-written way to communicate done research to other researchers.
-But due to incentive structures, at least here in Finland, it is very different.
-It is, largely, the driving force behind research itself.
-Gaps in existing papers are identified and iterated on, not because they have important implications, but because they serve as easy starting points to write and submit papers to journals and conferences.
-I, being in academia, am also guilty of this to a certain degree.
+In a perfect world, a paper would just be a well-written way to communicate finished research to other researchers.
+In practice, at least here in Finland, it's largely the driving force behind the research itself.
+Gaps in existing papers get identified and iterated on, not because they have important implications, but because they're easy starting points for the next submission.
+I'm in academia, so I'm guilty of this too, to a degree.

 Blog technical details

-Most of these blogposts are technical reflections on things I found prettier than I expected, or an overview of results.
-As a visual learner myself, I decided to build a system for visual mini-simulations instead of static plots to convey these ideas.
-This allows you to feel the shape of the curve, its sensitivity to a certain parameter, etc.
+Most of these posts are technical reflections on things I found prettier than I expected, or overviews of results.
+I'm a visual learner, so instead of static plots I built a system for small interactive simulations.
+You get to feel the shape of a curve and how sensitive it is to each parameter, instead of taking my word for it.

 Mechanically, every interactive block on this site is a small schema-validated component keyed into a compute registry.
-The MDX file (the format I write these blogposts in) says what to plot; the registry decides how to compute it.
-I'll write about this site properly somewhere else; it doesn't belong in an intro.
+The MDX file (the format I write these posts in) says what to plot; the registry decides how to compute it.
+I'll write about the site properly somewhere else; it doesn't belong in an intro.

 Learn in public, with footnotes